Skip to main content

 Nativist Of The Year Award: Eight Of 2013's Worst Xenophobic Leaders

-While the vast majority of Americans, including Republicans, back a comprehensive immigration reform plan that includes a pathway to citizenship, the Nativist movement is still trying to scare voters and elected officials into thinking that attempts to fix America’s broken system will actually destroy the country…and all of civilization.
+While the vast majority of Americans(link is external), including Republicans, back a comprehensive immigration reform plan that includes a pathway to citizenship, the Nativist movement is still trying to scare voters and elected officials into thinking that attempts to fix America’s broken system will actually destroy the country…and all of civilization.

 Here’s a look at some of 2013’s worst xenophobic leaders, including our choice for “Nativist of the Year”: